parse-community/docs/_includes/graphql/customisation.md

 # Customisation

-Although we automtically generate a GraphQL schema based on your Parse Server database, we have provided a number of ways in which to configure and extend this schema.
+Although we automatically generate a GraphQL schema based on your Parse Server database, we have provided a number of ways in which to configure and extend this schema.

 ## Configuration